gogama/flatgeobuf/README.md

        validate that it works.
 I think the code and docs are ambiguous or assumey about whether offset is relative to data section start or relative to file start.
-    3. I would restructure things to move most of the root files to a subdirectory, so: flatgeobuf/  ---> Main code, well-documented flat/ ---> Generated code, only package.go has docs packedrtree/ ---> Packed R-Tree testdata/ ---> Test data tmp/flatgeobuf/ ---> Temporary directory where upstream gets checked out by scripts.